SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Face in the Crowd**
 >
 > The hypokrite is invisible while adjacent to any ally who isn't hidden, and they can attempt to hide even while observed.
-Whenever they use the Hide maneuver, the hypokrite can disguise themself as another creature within line of effect
+Whenever they use the Hide maneuver, the hypokrite can disguise themself as another creature within line of effect.

 > ⭐️ **Loyalty Collar**
 >